PortableApps/Launcher/Other/Source/Manual/intro/overview.rst

 where *AppNamePortable* is the base name of the launcher executable.

 Currently this manual is more of a reference manual than a how-to-do-things manual.
+To start with, read about :ref:`install-launcher` and :ref:`using-launcher-generator`.

 The most useful sections are the :ref:`launcher.ini reference
 <ref-launcher.ini>`, covering all the options available for configuring the
-PortableApps.com Launcher without :ref:`writing custom code
-<advanced-segments-custom>`, and the :ref:`topics-index` sections, covering
-things like :ref:`topics-install`, :ref:`topics-registry` and
-:ref:`topics-java` (not an exhaustive list).
+PortableApps.com Launcher without :ref:`writing custom code <advanced-custom>`, and the :ref:`topics-index` sections, covering things like :ref:`topics-registry` and :ref:`topics-java` (not an exhaustive list).

 (This document is far from complete at the moment.
 You should probably look at the start page to see a more general overview of what's available.)